yanakiv30/AXIT/README.md

 # AXIT-Template
-## This is a website created from a .PSD file.
+## This is a website created in a pixel-perfect manner from a .PSD file.